albrow/vdom/README.md

 - `sudo npm install -g karma-safari-launcher`
 - `sudo npm install -g karma-firefox-launcher`

-Once you have installed all the dependencies, start karma with `karma start karma/karma.conf.js`.
-Then run the test script `./test.sh`.
+Once you have installed all the dependencies, start karma with `karma start karma/karma-mac.conf.js` or `karma start karma/karma-windows.conf.js` depending on your operating system.
+If you are using a unix machine, simply copy one of the config files and edit the browsers section as needed.

+There's a script called test.sh to run all these tests in one go.
+If you are on a unix-like system, you can run it with `./test.sh`.
+On windows, you will need to run the different tests individually:

+- `go test .`
+- `gopherjs test github.com/albrow/vdom`
+- `gopherjs build karma/go/test.go -o karma/js/test.js`
+- `karma run`

 You should see an output that looks like this:

 ```
 --> running go tests...